Learn Python — every question, every answer

 return resp- ABlocks all requests

-- BAdds X-App header to every response✓ Correct answer
+- CAdds X-App header to every response✓ Correct answer

 - DLogs request bodies